 The base data used for hospitalisations was from 1st July 2001 onwards.
 For deaths data, last 20 years were used as the base data for predictions.
 In all cases, it was assumed that current trends will continue.
 No allowance was made for the impact of future injury prevention programs or injury treatment regimens.

 For each sex and age group combination, the number of future events (deaths, hospitalisations or cases) was estimated by fitting a generalised linear model with events as a linear function of year.
 A Poisson distribution was assumed for the events.
-The model was fitted using a log link function and the log of the estimated residential population as an offset variable, using the Genmod procedure in SAS for Windows Version 9.2 (SAS Institute 2008).
+The model was fitted using a log link function and the log of the estimated residential population as an offset variable, using the Genmod procedure in SAS Enterprise Guide 7.15 (SAS Institute 2017).
 The projected counts for each age group were used to calculate projected age-standardised rates, and combined to calculate total counts for males, females and persons.

-The Department of Planning and Environment.
-New South Wales State and Local Government Area Population Projections: 2014 Final.
-Viewed 18 June 2014. http://www.planning.nsw.gov.au/en-au/deliveringhomes/populationandhouseholdprojections/data.aspx
+NSW Department of Planning, Industry and Environment.
+New South Wales State and Local Government Area Population Projections. https://www.planning.nsw.gov.au/Research-and-Demography/Population-projections/Projections

 The Australian Coordinating Registry (ACR) is an agency appointed coordinate access to coded cause of death unit record data on behalf of the Registrars of Births Deaths and Marriages in each state or territory as well as the Australian Bureau of Statistics and National Coronial Information System.
 The coordinating registry undertakes the coordination and management of the designated activity.
 The underlying legal responsibility is retained by the collective Registrars.